bandada-infra/bandada/CONTRIBUTING.md

 ### Commits

-We use [Conventional Commits](https://www.conventionalcommits.org) to add human and machine readable meaning to our commit messages.
+We use [Conventional Commits](https://www.conventionalcommits.org) to add human and machine-readable meaning to our commit messages.
 In particular, we use the [Angular convention](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular).

 Don't worry if it looks complicated.
 In our repositories, after adding your files with git (i.e `git add`), you can just run the `commit` script in our `package.json`, and you'll be prompted to fill out any required commit fields at commit time.
 We use [Commitizen](https://github.com/commitizen/cz-cli) under the hood.